irrevocablesake/website/_posts/series/maze-generator/2020-09-16-Dfs-maze-generator.md

 const unsigned char leftMask = 0b0000'1000;
 const unsigned char visitedMask = 0b0001'0000;</code></pre>

 We are also going to create a file called image, that will help us with the saving of image, given that we pass it the array of type <b>unsigned char</b> with binary values.
-But since this tutorial is about maze generation and not about maze saving, we are not going to discuss it here, but you can find the code for the funtion on the github.
+But since this tutorial is about maze generation and not about maze saving, we are not going to discuss it here, but you can find the code for the function on the Github.

-Now, it's time to create the most important file, that is in fact the <b>heart</b> of the program.
+Now, it's time to create the most important file, that is the <b>heart</b> of the program.

 This file is divided into 4 sections :
-- The first section sets the user defined features to the maze.
+- The first section sets the user-defined features to the maze.
-- The second section uses DFS algorithm to generate mazes.
+- The second section uses the DFS algorithm to generate mazes.
-- The third section generates the graphics, if needed.
+- The third section generates graphics if needed.
 - The fourth section acts as a control for calling various functions.

 Something like this :

 ##### Maze File
+<pre><code class="language-cpp">enum Mode
+{
+    ANIMATE=1,
+    IMAGE=-1,
+    DISPLAY=0,
+};

-<pre><code class="language-cpp">class Maze
+class Maze
 {
     private:
         vector&lt;unsigned char&gt; maze;